ghodulik95/chromebook-nautilus-desktop/README.md

 	DISPLAY=:0 xfce4-session-logout --logout

-If that doesn't work for some reason, it is probably because your frozen sessions display is not `:0`. **This is pretty unusual**, but could be the case if you had multiple display sessions going on your machine (this would have be a pretty intentional thing on your part).
-But if that is the case for whatever reason, you can figure out which display you are logged in on with a command such as `ps aux | grep Xorg | grep -v grep`.
-Look for something like `Xorg :<number> vt<other-number>`, and your display is `:<number>`.
+If that doesn't work, it may be that your frozen sessions display is not `:0`. **This is pretty unusual**, but would be the case if you had multiple display sessions going on your machine (that would have be a pretty intentional thing on your part).
+You can figure out which display you are logged in on with a command such as `ps aux | grep Xorg | grep -v grep`.
+Determine which row is the session that crashed (most likely there will be only one row), and the display is indicated with something like `Xorg :<number> vt<other-number>`; your display is `:<number>`.
 Run the command with `:<number>` instead of `:0`.

 To enable session saving before triggering the logout:

 	xfconf-query -c xfce4-session -p /general/SaveOnExit -s true

 From here, the recommended action is still to shutdown or reboot, but your window session will have been saved.
-In my experience so far, not many applications actually support window session saving, so I am assuming that you would only do this if you happen to heavily use this feature already and know from past experience that many of your applications support this feature.
+In my experience so far, not many applications actually support Xfce window session saving on this Xubuntu version on Nautilus, so I am assuming that you would only do this if you happen to heavily use this feature already and know from past experience that many of your applications support this feature.

-#### Even more advanced, if you were doing something really important that has headless components you want to try to recover/continue
+#### Even more advanced, if you were doing something really important that has headless components/engagement options you want to try to recover/continue from

 Given that you are in a terminal session now, you should be able to access headless or headless components of applications you were running before, and engage with them through command-line the same way you would otherwise.
+If this applies to you, I am going to assume you have the skills to attempt your own recovery from here.
+Headless applications very possibly did not crash, so you could query their status and work from that.

 A simple note, running `sudo systemctl restart lightdm` has worked in restarting the display, if you want to simply have your display back and attempt a GUI-based recovery.